ocristian/java-box/lambdas-and-streams/README.md

 - reduction take a stream and reduces it to a single value
 - the way the reduction works is defined by accumulator
 	+ which is a BinaryOperator
-	+ the acumulator is applied successively to the stream elements
+	+ the accumulator is applied successively to the stream elements
 	+ the reduce() method maintains a partial result state
 	+ like a recursive approach, but without the resource overhead
 - requires you to think differently to an imperative, loop based approach